pointfreeco/swift-parsing/Sources/Parsing/Documentation.docc/Parsing.md

 ## See Also

-The collecton of videos from [Point-Free](https://www.pointfree.co) that dive deep into the development of the Parsing library.
+The collection of videos from [Point-Free](https://www.pointfree.co) that dive deep into the development of the Parsing library.

 * [Point-Free Videos](https://www.pointfree.co/collections/parsing)